 Bug Out! | Natural Remedies to Combat Common Pests

 It doesn’t matter if they have four legs or four hundred, when bugs come around, they bug us.
 There’s good reason to be irritated, as some species can transmit diseases and have nasty bites or stings.
 Entomologists tell us that out of the 10 quintillion insects on Earth, about only five percent are actually harmful, and wouldn’t you know, it’s those that we’re most likely to encounter in and around our homes.
 Hence, its best to take action by calling in a pest control services company when we discover bug infestations in our property. and if you need discreet and efficient deceased animal cleanup service, you may contact companies like Sonidar.

 We all have doors and windows, vents and pipes.
 Pest Control Exterminator and Animal Removal Service mentions that while sealing the most common entry points (by replacing door sweeps and window seals, for example) can alleviate bugs’ entrance, it’s not foolproof.
-So what can you do to make your house unattractive to bugs?
+So what can you do to make your house unattractive to pests?
 For one, clean up.
-Many insects have a terrific sense of smell, so they are able to find even the smallest of crumbs.
+Many pests have a terrific sense of smell, so they are able to find even the smallest of crumbs.
 Put food in sealed containers or in the fridge, and wash off cans and fresh fruits before storing.
 Pet bowls also should be cleaned regularly.

 If after this you’ve still got uninvited guests, we’ve got some easy, practical, and non-toxic solutions for the most common intruders with the proper mice control or other types of pest control depending on the type of intruders you have in your home…